MicrosoftDocs/sql-docs/azure-sql/database-watcher-manage.md

 To start a watcher, it must have:

-- A data store
+- A data store.
-- At least one target
+- At least one target.
-- Access to the [data store](#grant-access-to-data-store) and [targets](#grant-access-to-sql-targets)
+- Access to the [data store](#grant-access-to-data-store) and [targets](#grant-access-to-sql-targets).
     - Access to a [key vault](#additional-configuration-to-use-sql-authentication) is also required if SQL authentication was selected for any target.
-- Either [private](database-watcher-overview.md#private-connectivity) or [public](database-watcher-overview.md#public-connectivity) connectivity to targets, key vault (if using SQL authentication), and the data store
+- Either [private](database-watcher-overview.md#private-connectivity) or [public](database-watcher-overview.md#public-connectivity) connectivity to targets, key vault (if using SQL authentication), and the data store.
     - To use private connectivity, [create private endpoints](#create-a-managed-private-endpoint).

-Once a watcher is fully configured, on the **Overview** page use the **Start** button to start data collection.
+Once a watcher is fully configured, use the **Start** button on the **Overview** page to start data collection.
 In a few minutes, new [monitoring data](database-watcher-data.md) appears in the data store and on [dashboards](database-watcher-overview.md#dashboards).
 If you don't see new data within five minutes, see [Troubleshooting](database-watcher-overview.md#troubleshoot).

 You can stop the watcher with the **Stop** button if you do not need to monitor your Azure SQL resources for some time.